ColeLab/ActflowToolbox/README.md

 ## Overview
 The purpose of this software package is to facilitate use of neuroscience methods linking connectivity with cognitive/behavioral functions and task-evoked activity.
 The primary focus is on _activity flow mapping_ (http://rdcu.be/kOJq) and related methods such as _information transfer mapping_ (http://rdcu.be/wQ1M).
 These approaches can be used to produce and test _network coding models_ (http://arxiv.org/abs/1907.03612).

 Other included methods that can be used along with activity flow mapping (or not) include advanced versions of task-state functional connectivity, resting-state functional connectivity, and general linear modeling (multiple regression).
-Supporting methods such as preprocessing and simulations for validation are also included.
-The primary focus is on fMRI and EEG/MEG data, but in principle these approaches can be applied to other kinds of data.
+Supporting methods such as preprocessing and simulations for validation are also included [planned].
+The primary focus (for now) is on fMRI and EEG/MEG data, but in principle these approaches can be applied to other kinds of data.

 ### Included connectivity-activity mapping methods
 * Activity flow mapping (http://rdcu.be/kOJq)